AnotherGitAccount/TFE/README.md

 **[11th September 2020] _Figuring out how to access the DDR3 RAM_**

-The DDR3 RAM (1Go) is only accessible from the ARM side but a bridge exists between the two sides of the SoC.
+The DDR3 RAM (1Go) is only accessible from the ARM side but a bridge exists between the two sides of the chip.
 This bridge must be activated and then used.

 **Links that might help**
 - https://stackoverflow.com/questions/57525000/altera-de10-standard-writing-to-ddr-using-fpga